 Jim Dinnage, a farmer in Wivelsfied, spotted a very sorry looking donkey on Wivelsfield Green in the pouring rain one day and the sight touched his heart.
-That evening, after six pints in The Cock Inn, Jim surprised his wife, Susan, by coming home with the donkey and a trap, bought for £5.
-Jim named the donkey Billy and soon decided buy him a friend.
+That evening, after six pints in The Cock Inn, Jim surprised his wife, Susan, and their two children, Peter and Jacky, by coming home with the donkey and a trap, bought for £5.
+Jim named the donkey Billy and soon decided to buy him a friend.
 That decision was a huge stroke of luck for 13 donkeys destined for the slaughterhouse.
-Instead of just one, Jim bought them all and saved their lives, setting up a donkey sanctuary.
+Instead of just one, Jim and his friends bought them all and saved their lives.

 1977 - St Peter & St James Holiday Home for the Disabled

 Over the following years, Susan’s work returned to the original Wivelsfield site, where our current hospice now stands.
 The St Peter & St James Holiday Home for the Disabled, was built and opened in 1975.
 It cost £180,000 and much of this was generously donated by the public.
 It was always intended for the new home to have a number of charitable hospice beds, subsidised by the short holiday stays and revenue generated from the donkeys.

 The home grew and evolved and it was registered as a nursing home in 1977.
 In 1980, the first ever hospice patients were admitted and in the years to follow, hospice care became its sole purpose.